tomit4/git_presentation/README.md

 Gitlab.
 Therefore, many advanced features of git, like CI/CD features, will not be covered in this talk.
-This talk is mainly concerned with understanding basic git practices on working with small teams and how the basic flows of creating/deleting git branches, merging git branches, rebasing git branches, and also creating pull requests and also forking projects on Github.
+This talk is mainly concerned with understanding basic git practices on working with small teams and how the basic flows of creating/deleting git branches, merging git branches, rebasing git branches, creating pull requests as well as forking projects on Github.
 I myself am not an expert and git, but wanted to give this talk to further my own basic understanding of git and also to hopefully help all of you should you not be familiar with these practices.
 After this presentation, it is my hope that